-The "Buy America" requirements state that:
+The Buy America requirements state that:

-- a.
-CDTA shall adhere to the "Buy America" clause set forth in its grant contract with the FTA. - b.
-CDTA shall include in its bid specification for procurement an appropriate notice of the "Buy America" provisions; such specifications to require, as a condition of responsiveness, that the bidder submit with its bid a completed "Buy America" certificate. - c.
+CDTA shall adhere to the Buy America clause set forth in its grant contract with the FTA.

+- 1. CDTA shall include in its bid specification for procurement an appropriate notice of the Buy America provisions.
+Such specifications would require, as a condition of responsiveness, that the bidder submit with its bid a completed Buy America certificate. - 2.
 Whether or not a bidder certifies that it will comply with the applicable requirement, such bidder is bound by its original certification and is not permitted to change its certification after bid opening.
-A bidder that certifies that it will comply with the applicable "Buy America" requirements is not eligible for a waiver of those requirements.
+A bidder that certifies that it will comply with the applicable Buy America requirements is not eligible for a waiver of those requirements.